BDC Hamburger Icon

 How to identify internal employees who are ready for a promotion

-When a supervisory or managerial position opens up, evaluate your internal resources first.
+When you have a job opening, whether because someone left the company or a new position was created, evaluate your internal resources first.
 Here’s how to pinpoint employees who may be excellent candidates to promote from within your company.

 • Post the open position internally.
-Let ambitious employees apply for the position before posting it to the general public.
-Internal job postings will bring motivated professionals to your attention so you can evaluate them further.
+Let ambitious employees apply for the role before posting it to the general public.
+Internal job postings bring motivated professionals to your attention so you can evaluate them further.

-• Peruse performance reviews.
-Examining recent performance reviews will show you who excels in their current roles and exceeds performance goals.
-Additionally, performance reviews contain employee data that may reveal who has expressed interest in a higher position.
-These individuals have indicated they’re willing and able to handle more responsibility.
+• Review performance evaluations.
+Examining recent performance reviews shows who excels in their current roles and exceeds performance goals.
+Additionally, reviews may contain notes indicating an employee’s interest in advancing or switching departments — a sign they’re ready to take on more responsibility or explore a new path.

 • Solicit peer and manager feedback.
-Talk to managers and team members and see who’s consistently referred to as a good leader and excellent team member who’s diligent and conscientious.
-If the opening is in a specific department, gather feedback from those individuals.
+Talk to managers and team members to find out who’s consistently viewed as a strong leader and conscientious team player.
+If the opening is in a specific department, gather input from those individuals.
 You may be able to promote someone with expertise in that area.
-Additionally, if a respected manager is leaving the company, ask them if they have a successor in mind.
+Also, if a respected manager is leaving the company, ask if they have a successor in mind.

 • Conduct a stay interview.
-When you notice a high-performing employee, consider conducting a stay interview.
-In this interview, you’ll get to know the employee by asking what they like or don’t like about their job and where they see themselves in the short and long term.
-In addition to identifying qualified internal job candidates, stay interviews can improve employee retention and satisfaction.
+When you identify a high-performing employee, consider conducting a stay interview.
+Ask what they like or don’t like about their job and where they see themselves in the short and long term.
+In addition to uncovering promotable candidates, stay interviews can improve employee retention and engagement.

 Did You Know?Did you know

-According to research from Nectar, almost two-thirds of employees believe their employers are actively invested in their professional growth.
+According to research from Nectar, over 65 percent of employees believe their employers are actively invested in their professional growth.

 Signs employees should be considered for a promotion